Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Understanding the intersection of explainability and contestability of AI systems

-\underline{\textbf{Limits.}} Participants repeatedly described circumstances in which explainability and contestability would not be enough to resolve the core issues of information asymmetry and power imbalance.
-Three key considerations were that explanation and contestation mechanisms are ineffective if i) the system's actual purpose is to enforce sanctions on decision subjects, ii) the sampling strategy targets vulnerable populations disproportionally, and iii) non-judicial channels of contestation are obscured or not available, as then ``\textit{you cannot even exercise [the right to contestation] properly without assistance}'' (P9).
-P4 elaborated on these aspects when asked which advice they would give to a decision subject in the face of an unfavorable outcome:
+Explainability and contestability have their limits in alleviating opacity and information asymmetry.
+Participants articulated three circumstances in which explanation and contestation mechanisms would be ineffective: \\ i) the system's purpose is to enforce sanctions on decision subjects (i.e., the system is ``\textit{badly designed on purpose}'' (P4)), ii) the sampling strategy targets vulnerable populations disproportionally, and iii) non-judicial channels of contestation are obscured or not available, i.e.,``\textit{you cannot even exercise [the right to contestation] properly without assistance}'' (P9).
+In consequence, individual explanation and contestation action cannot empower citizens if the policy embedded in an AI system follows values that do not adhere to those of trustworthy AI.

-\begin{quote} \textit{[...]
-[S]he doesn't stand a chance.
-Because the whole system is biased against people like her due to the indicators that are selected for the model.
-Secondly, she can hardly do anything about those indicators herself. [...]
-The actual problem [...] [is] not only that the system is simply badly designed, it was badly designed on purpose.} (P4) \end{quote}

-Participants further explained that these design choices do not necessarily originate from the agency itself but can be prescribed ``\textit{from the political level}'' (P5), thus confining the agency to the implementation of values that are not self-chosen nor aligned with those of decision subjects.
-Several participants emphasized that individual explanation and contestation action would be ineffective before systemic issues regarding values and policy decisions were resolved.